PRODUCT FINDER

 DSM Group was established in 1982 and supplies trade customers with a large variety of products including ropes, loadstraps, twines and slings.

-Service is the key to DSM’s success story and we promise to keep the same levels of service for all customers in the future.
+Service is the cornerstone of DSM Group’s success.
+We are committed to maintaining the same high levels of service for all our customers now and in the future.

 our commitment

-DSM Group are committed to offering high quality products, technical expertise with a high level of customer service.
+DSM Group are committed to offering high quality products and technical expertise with a high level of customer service.

 R&D